-SPRINGFIELD —Illinois Comptroller Susana A. Mendoza moved quickly today to use proceeds from Illinois' recent General Obligation bond sale to begin paying down a major portion of the state's current $16.7 billion backlog and, critically, stop the clock on a mountain of interest payments accruing on Illinois' late bills, some dating back to 2015.
+SPRINGFIELD, IL — Illinois Comptroller Susana A. Mendoza moved quickly today to use proceeds from Illinois' recent General Obligation bond sale to begin paying down a major portion of the state's current $16.7 billion backlog and, critically, stop the clock on a mountain of interest payments accruing on Illinois' late bills, some dating back to 2015.

 Comptroller Mendoza said she will initially prioritize those bills eligible for federal matching funds to maximize the revenues available from the $6 billion bond sale.
 The action will significantly reduce the state's record bill backlog and, importantly, end the accrual of interest penalties as high as 12% annually on many of the state's oldest obligations.

 The state owes an estimated $900 million in late payment interest penalties on its bill backlog.
 The bond sale effectively refinances future interest costs on the state's existing debt, saving taxpayers billions of dollars over the next decade.

 "As the state's chief fiscal and accountability officer, I'm laser focused on maximizing this opportunity for taxpayers," Comptroller Mendoza said.
 "These payments will effectively stop the bleeding of late payment interest penalties on this portion of the backlog.
 There is still a long, hard road ahead of us, but this is a vital first step toward smart planning for FY2019 and beyond."

 In total, the Office of the Comptroller expects to receive about $6.48 billion in bond proceeds, including a $480 million premium from the sale on top of the $6 billion initially offered, an indicator of the strong market demand for the bonds.